Transcript: Avoiding Chicken to Avoid Bladder Infections

-But it would be another 15 years still before we tracked it back another step and figured out where that rectal reservoir of bladder infecting E.coli was coming from chicken.
-Researchers were able to capture these extraintestinal (meaning outside of the gut), pathogenic, disease-causing E. coli straight from the slaughterhouse, to the meat, to the urine specimens obtained infected women.
-We now have “proof of a direct link between farm animals, meat, and bladder infections," solid evidence that urinary tract infections can be a zoonosis.
-Urinary tract infections are an animal to human disease.
-And we’re talking millions of women infected a year costing over a billion dollars.
+Researchers were able to capture these extraintestinal (meaning outside of the gut), pathogenic, disease-causing E. coli straight from the slaughterhouse, to the meat, to the urine specimens obtained from infected women.
+We now have “proof of [a] direct link” between farm animals, meat, and bladder infections—”solid evidence that [urinary tract infections can be a] zoonosis.”
+Urinary tract infections as an animal-to-human disease.
+And, UTIs; we’re talking millions of women infected a year, costing over a billion dollars.

 Even worse, the detection of multidrug-resistant strains of E. coli in chicken meat resistant to some of our most powerful antibiotics.

 The best way to prevent bladder infections is the same way you best prevent all types of infections—by not getting infected in the first place.
 It’s not in all meat equally; beef and pork appear significantly less likely to harbor bladder-infecting strains than chicken.

 Can’t you just use a meat thermometer, and cook chicken thoroughly?
 We’ve known for 36 years that it’s not always the meat, but the cross-contamination.
 If you give people frozen chickens naturally contaminated with antibiotic-resistant E. coli, let people prepare and cook it in their own kitchen as they normally would, and, poof—the bacteria ends up in their rectum, ready to cause trouble.
 In fact, five different strains of antibiotic-resistant E. coli jumped from the chicken to the volunteer.